IKOR-GmbH/sip-framework/docs/README.md

 The image below shows the modules structure of a single SIP adapter.
 To provide a level of flexibility, SIP splits the problem into two, giving the possibility to develop and/or deploy connectors for individual systems separately.
-The integration logic is divided into three modules: **System A - Connector**, **System B - Connector** and **Domain**.
-The fourth module is the **Application** module.
-Its purpose is to converge the three integration modules into one deployable and executable application.
+The integration logic is divided into three packages: **System A - Connector**, **System B - Connector** and **Common - Domain**.
-The blue arrows represent dependencies of the application module.

 ![Image of SIP Adapter](./img/SIP_readme_adapter_detail.svg?raw=true "SIP Adapter")

 **Domain**

-The **Domain** module takes a central position in the image, because it provides the common data model for both systems.
+The **Common** Package takes a central position in the image, because it provides the common data model inside domain for both systems and common util functionalities.
 Also, it separates the system connectors from each other to allow loose coupling between them.
-It should not contain any integration logic but only simple Java objects representing the respective domain in which the system connectors of an adapter operate.
+Domain package should not contain any integration logic but only simple Java objects representing the respective domain in which the system connectors of an adapter operate.
 All connectors should adapt the data models of their systems to or from this common model, depending on data flow, due to their incompatibilities.
 The domain can be seen as a kind of contract between the different system connectors which